Skip to content

 • References to current ASH guidelines, Australian Haematology and Blood Cancer Group (AHBCG) guidelines, and landmark trials

-645 LOs is a large curriculum to manage.
-Primex's curriculum tab organises every LO by haematology domain; malignant, benign, coagulation, transfusion, laboratory, transplantation; with per-domain progress bars so you can see exactly which areas need another pass before the Part I and Part II written exams.
+223 LOs is a large curriculum to manage.
+PRIMEX's curriculum tab organises every LO by haematology domain (malignant, benign, coagulation, transfusion, laboratory, transplantation), with per-domain progress bars so you can see exactly which areas need another pass before the Part I Written, Dry Practical, and Oral components, and the Part II Oral.

 • Checkbox completion persisted to localStorage

-• Per-domain progress bars showing Part I and Part II coverage
+• Per-domain progress bars showing coverage across all Part I and Part II components

 • High-yield LOs flagged: APL emergency management, ADAMTS13 threshold, AML WHO 2022 defining abnormalities that override blast count